azilber/walletserver/README.md

 This code is aimed to be part of a larger crypto exchange.
 The current target is to:

-1. Deploye coin(s) and monitoring system on wallet server.
+1. Deploy coin(s) and monitoring system on wallet server.
 2. Deploy an ember.js restful interface to coin RPC.
 3. Setup business logic and tracking/logging for the restful service.